csalmeida/ruby-fundamentals/README.md

 puts an_array[4] # Dex
 ```

-Arrays can next other arrays and can be accessed starting from the end of the array by using negative values:
+Arrays can nest other arrays and can be accessed starting from the end of the array by using negative values:

 ``` ruby
 # arrays.rb